Choosing High Heels for Comfort and Foot Health

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Alex Kim, DPM of AVID Foot & Ankle Center.
+High heels have a history of causing foot and ankle problems.
+If you have any concerns about your feet or ankles, contact Alex Kim, DPM from AVID Foot & Ankle Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Little Elm, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.